Zhoski/PC-control-using-a-Telegram-bot/README.md

 /mkdir - create a folder in the current directory /remove - delete file/foldern
 /into - move to the specified directoryn
-/up - go up the directory aboven\n'
+/up - go up the directory aboven
-/viewdir - show all files in the current directory /mkwrite - write data to a file\n'
+/viewdir - show all files in the current directory /mkwrite - write data to a file
 /mkfile - create a file in the current directory
 /copy - copies the file to the specified directory /move - moves the file to the specified directory